Skip to main content

 How Do Services Communicate?

 • Externally: Users interact via CLI or API clients (HTTP REST).
-The MCP server can automate workflows via its own protocol.

 How Is Security Enforced?